-4.2.15 Rule 3 - Continuation of an AIC Allowance
+4.2.13 Rule 3 - Continuation of an AIC Scheme Allowance

-Once an allowance is granted on the basis of special weather conditions (4.2.13), the AIC allowance can continue to apply until the end of the student's secondary school study provided:
+Once an allowance is granted on the basis of special weather conditions (4.2.11), the AIC Scheme allowance may continue to apply until the end of the student's secondary school study provided:

-- the family's principal family home remains the same; - school access circumstances do not change (that is, special weather conditions continue to apply); - the student continues to board away from home to study at the same school; and - the applicant meets other eligibility conditions.
+- the Family's Principal family home remains the same; - school access circumstances do not change (that is, special weather conditions continue to apply); - the student continues to board away from home to study at the same school; and - the applicant meets other eligibility conditions.

-Where circumstances do not change from year to year, applicants do not need to resubmit evidence at the beginning of each year to show that special weather conditions continue to exist.
+Where circumstances do not change from year to year, Approved applicants do not need to resubmit evidence at the beginning of each year to show that special weather conditions continue to exist.

-4.2.16 Rule 3 - Change in circumstances during the year
+4.2.14 Rule 3 - Change in circumstances during the year

-Where school access circumstances change during the year to the extent that special weather conditions no longer prohibit access to the local school (for example, a road that was previously prone to flooding was upgraded to all-weather status), the AIC allowance can continue to the end of the year in which the change occurred provided:
+Where school access circumstances change during the year to the extent that special weather conditions no longer prohibit access to the local school (for example, a road that was previously prone to flooding was upgraded to all-weather status), the AIC Scheme allowance can continue to the end of the year in which the change occurred provided:

-- the student remains at the same school attended before the change in circumstances occurred; and - the applicant meets other eligibility conditions.
+- the student remains at the same school attended before the change in circumstances occurred; - the applicant meets other eligibility conditions.

-Affected families would have their application for the next year of study assessed in accordance with the usual isolation rules.
-Where these rules are not met for that year, the AIC allowance would not be payable.
+Affected families would have their Claim for the next year of study assessed in accordance with the usual isolation rules.
+Where these rules are not met for that year, the AIC Scheme allowance would not be payable.

-4.2.17 Rule 3 - Evidence of non-access to private transport
+4.2.15 Rule 3 - Evidence of non-access to private transport

-Claims on the basis that the applicant and partner (where applicable) do not have (access to) a vehicle or are medically unfit or legally unable to drive a vehicle must be accompanied by appropriate documentation, for example, medical and court reports.
+Claims on the basis that the applicant and Partner (where applicable) do not have (access to) a vehicle or are medically unfit or legally unable to drive a vehicle must be accompanied by appropriate documentation, for example, medical and court reports.
 The evidence provided should state the duration of the situation.

-4.2.18 Rule 3 - Conditions in year of assistance concession
+4.2.16 Rule 3 - Conditions in year of assistance concession